 Cell phone use is strictly prohibited during school hours.
-All cell phones should be stored in school issued secured lockers throughout the school day.
-Students are not permitted to carry cell phones in purses, bags, or on their person.
+Cell phones must remain in students' lockers unless approved by school staff.
 Students observed using a cell phone, in any manner, during school hours will be required to immediately surrender their phone to the appropriate staff member.
 Failure to comply will be considered insubordination and will be subject to discipline additional to that listed below.

-- 1st occurrence One Extended Day Detention Phone released to parent -Saturday School Day Detention Phone released to parent - Further offenses could lead to an Out of School Suspension.
+1 occurrence - One Extended Day Detention; Phone turned in to the office daily for 4 weeks; Phone released to parent

+$2^{\omega}$ occurrence -Saturday School Day Detention; Phone turned in to the office daily for 9 weeks; Phone released to parent

+- Further offenses could lead to an Out of School Suspension.

 Any person using a cell phone for the purpose of violating any rule of the code of conduct will be subject to appropriate school discipline.
 The district assumes no liability for lost, broken or stolen cell phones.
-School officials reserve the right to search any cell phone
+School officials reserve the right to search any cell phone confiscated during school hours.